Olivier Giacomotto

-Olivier Giacomotto (born 2 February 1976 in Bordeaux, France) is a French electronic music producer and disc jockey (DJ), also known as Superskank, Ohmme, or OG.
+Olivier Giacomotto (born 2 February 1976 in Bordeaux, France) is a French electronic music producer, composer, and disc jockey (DJ), also known as Superskank, Ohmme, or OG.

+Biography

+Early career (1999–2003)

-Born in Bordeaux, France, he started his career in 1999, first entering the world of production by working in recording studios, where he learned the use of samplers, mixing desks, effects, computers and music software.
-From Blues Café studio in Paris to Townhouse Studios in London, Olivier worked with Robert Suhas, Magnus Fiennes, Guy Pratt, Yohad Nevo, Pete Lewis, John Themis, Bond, Lyrics, and various other bands, producers, studio musicians and sound engineers.
+Giacomotto started his career in 1999, entering the world of production by working in recording studios, where he learned the use of samplers, mixing desks, effects, computers and music software.
+From Blues Café studio in Paris to Townhouse Studios in London, he worked with Robert Suhas, Magnus Fiennes, Guy Pratt, Yohad Nevo, Pete Lewis, John Themis, and various other bands, producers, studio musicians and sound engineers.